3 The global carbon budget

 4. Do you know about other processes in nature that can be described by the 1st-order decay model?

 With the information in Figure 3.1 about pool sizes and steady-state gross fluxes (parallel input and output fluxes), and our model of pool dynamics, we get an insight about how fast C is cycling in and out of different pools. \(k=I/C^\ast\) is a measure of this cycling rate.
-Or expressed in terms of its inverse, the turnover time \(\tau\) measures how long a C atom resides in that pool.
+Expressed in terms of its inverse, the turnover time \(\tau\) measures how long a C atom resides in that pool on average.
 Table 3.1 documents the turnover times for major pools of the global carbon cycle.
 The small C burial fluxes into sediments on land and on the ocean floor are the supply of what is eventually converted into the very large pool of C in carbonate rock (limestone).
 A small fraction of the C burial flux is in the form of organic matter, including dead plants, algae, and other microorganisms.
 Under high heat and pressure, a fraction of it contributes to the formation of hydrocarbons such as oil and gas - fossil fuels.
-The discrepancy in turnover times between the lithosphere C pool and the other pools indicates that C cycles on vastly different time scales and the slow geological C cycle is largely disconnected from “fast” C cycle between the atmosphere, ocean, and biosphere.
+The discrepancy in turnover times between the lithosphere C pool and the other pools indicates C cycles operating on vastly different time scales.
+The slow geological C cycle is largely disconnected from “fast” C cycle between the atmosphere, ocean, and biosphere.
 Reflecting this discrepancy in time scales, the geological C cycle is not depicted in Figure 3.1 and C in fossil fuel reservoirs is treated as an external input to the fast C cycle.

 Table 3.1: Pre-industrial pool sizes, input fluxes, and turnover times of major pools of the global carbon cycle.
-The preindustrial input flux into the atmosphere is calculated as the sum of fluxes from volcanism, total respiration and fire, freshwater, and ocean-atmosphere gas exchange from Figure 3.1.
+The pre-industrial input flux into the atmosphere is calculated as the sum of fluxes from volcanism, total respiration and fire, freshwater, and ocean-atmosphere gas exchange from Figure 3.1.
 The input flux into the surface ocean is the sum of ocean-atmosphere gas exchange and the flux from intermediate and deep sea.
 The flux from marine biota is not additional to the ocean-atmosphere exchange flux.
 The pool size of the biosphere is taken as the sum of vegetation and soils.
 The permafrost C pool is relatively inert.
 The size of the lithosphere C pool includes C in the form of sedimentary (carbonate) rocks and kerogens (solid, insoluble organic matter in sedimentary rocks).
 Its estimate is based on Falkowski et al. (2000).
-The input flux into the lithosphere is calculated as the sum of burial on land, rock weathering, and ocean floor sedimentation
+The input flux into the lithosphere is calculated as the sum of burial on land, rock weathering, and ocean floor sedimentation.

 Pool Pool size (PgC) Input flux (PgC yr-1) Turnover time (yr)